CodeNarc/CodeNarc/codenarc-run-as-a-test.md

 **CodeNarc** can be run as part of an automated test suite, for instance using **JUnit** or **TestNG**.
 This approach uses the `org.codenarc.ant.CodeNarcTask` class and Groovy's built-in support for **Apache Ant**.

-**NOTE:** This approach may not play well with having **CodeNarc** also configured to run as a separate task aspart of your "regular" build, especially if you have a classpath defined for your build which is different that your runtime classpath for running your tests (which is likely).
+**NOTE:** This approach may not play well with having **CodeNarc** also configured to run as a separate task as part of your "regular" build, especially if you have a classpath defined for your build which is different that your runtime classpath for running your tests (which is likely).

 ## Automated Test That Runs CodeNarc